makotokw/wp-gfm/README.md

     puts markdown.to_html
     </pre>

-You sholud use [google-code-prettify](https://code.google.com/p/google-code-prettify/) if you want to allows syntax highlighting.
+You should use [google-code-prettify](https://code.google.com/p/google-code-prettify/) if you want to allow syntax highlighting.

 ## GitHub Render API